 Where to Get Film Developed?

-You will find several choices for where to get 35mm film developed.
-For a more extensive explanation of the options, you can check out my guide on Where to Get Film Developed.
+You will find a few options for where to get film developed.
+For a more thorough discussion of the options check out my guide on Where to Get Film Developed.

-WARNING: Film is no longer processed locally at big box stores and pharmacies.
-They ship film off-site to be processed by a third party.
-This means that, you won’t receive your processed negatives back.
+WARNING: Film is no longer processed on site at big box stores and pharmacies.
+They mail the film off-site to be developed by a third party.
+As a result, you won’t receive your developed negatives back.